 You may need a lawyer, an accountant and a financial advisor to settle your spouse’s affairs.
 If you already have a satisfactory working relationship with one or more of these professionals, they are the logical choice.
 Otherwise, ask family and friends for personal recommendations.
-Professional associations such as the Certified General Accountants, the Law Society of Upper Canada and the Financial Advisors Association of Canada (Advocis) can also assist you.
+Professional associations such as the Chartered Professional Accountants of Canada, the Law Society of Upper Canada and the Financial Advisors Association of Canada (Advocis) can also assist you.

 3. Apply for government benefits

 The Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) pays a lump-sum death benefit and you may be eligible for survivor benefits and children’s benefits as well.
 You may also qualify for the Widowed Spouse’s Allowance, a benefit available to the spouses or common-law partners of Guaranteed Income Supplement (GIS) recipients from ages 60-64.
 If your spouse was a veteran, other benefits or allowances may be payable.
 Be sure to officially notify CPP/QPP and Old Age Security of your spouse’s death, so neither makes any overpayments that will need to be repaid later.